RomuloJB/RomuloJB/README.md

 - 🗣️ English: Fluent
 - 🗣️ Spanish: Intermediate
 -
-- ⚡ Fun fact: Besides programming, I like to talk and learn about metaverse, finance, investiments, stock market, cryptocurrencies, -->
+- ⚡ Fun fact: Besides programming, I like to talk and learn about metaverse, finance, investments, stock market, cryptocurrencies, soccer and other sports.
+-->